HNLMS Dolfijn (1990): Maintenance and upgrade

-In 2016 Dolfijn was taken out of service after being active for years by the Royal Netherlands Navy to perform maintenance and modernize its systems.
+In 2016, Dolfijn was taken out of service after being active for years by the Royal Netherlands Navy to perform maintenance and modernize its systems.
 For example, the ageing GIPSY combat system will be replaced with the more modern Guardion combat system.
 Besides changing the software suit, hardware components were also either replaced or upgraded with newer versions.
 The Medium Range Sonar (MRS) and Long Range Sonar (LRS) will get replaced by new ones.
 In addition a new sonar was added, which is called the Mine and Obstacle Avoidance Sonar (MOAS).
 The Consoles and screens in the command room also will get an upgrade to more modern versions, while the navigation and attack periscopes will go from being depended on analog sensors to digital sensors.
 This will be done by replacing several masts.
 The holes have already been drilled for this upgrade.
 Lastly, the Mark 48 torpedoes were upgraded from Mod 4 to the more recent Mod 7.

+Service history

+During NATO operation Allied Force, Dolfijn upheld a trade embargo off the coast of former Yugoslavia.
+She also eavesdropped enemy communication and forwarded the obtained information to the military forces of the NATO.
+At the same time she also forwarded enemy ship movements to the Western European Union.
+In addition, the Commander Submarines Mediterranean had ordered Dolfijn to disable any naval ship of the Federal Republic of Yugoslavia that went out to sea.